Bright Futures Scholarship Program: History

 In 2014, the United States Department of Education launched an investigation of the Bright Futures program due to allegations of racial bias against black and Latino students, focusing particularly on its effects on students from Miami–Dade County and at Florida International University.
 The department ultimately found evidence of disparate impacts on minorities but no evidence of discriminatory intent.

-2018 saw a massive overhaul with the scholarship, with the "A level" being renamed to "Florida Academic Scholar" (FAS), the "B level" renamed to "Florida Medallion Scholar" (FMS), the vocational program being renamed to "Gold Seal Vocational", and a new fourth level (also intended for vocational schools) called "Gold Seal CAPE".
+2018 saw a massive overhaul of the scholarship, with the "A level" being renamed to "Florida Academic Scholar" (FAS), the "B level" renamed to "Florida Medallion Scholar" (FMS), the vocational program being renamed to "Gold Seal Vocational", and a new fourth level (also intended for vocational schools) called "Gold Seal CAPE".
 Another new award was also added called the Academic Top Scholar (ATS) award, which would be given to the student with the highest academic rank in each Florida county.
 The FAS and FMS levels returned to their previous values, with the FAS increasing to cover 100% of tuition and fees plus a new $300 per semester book stipend and the FMS increasing to cover 75% of tuition and fees.

 In 2021, the book stipend was removed as part of the budgetary process.
 This change came among many controversies surrounding Florida Senate Bill 86, a piece of legislation that would have made massive structural changes to Bright Future's implementation and administration.
-While SB 86 did not pass, other similar legislation raised the SAT score requirements from 1290 to 1330 for FAS and 1170 to 1210 for FMS, but the ACT score requirement remained the same for both levels.
-In 2022, the SAT requirement for the FAS level was raised to 1340 (taking affect for 2023–24 graduates), but SAT requirement at the FMS level and the ACT requirement at both levels remained the same.
+While SB 86 did not pass the Florida House of Representatives, other similar legislation raised the SAT score requirements from 1290 to 1330 for FAS and 1170 to 1210 for FMS (later reduced to 1190), but the ACT score requirement remained the same for both levels.
+The scholarship began accepting scores from the Classic Learning Test (CLT) as an alternative to the SAT and ACT in 2025, and requires a score of 95 for FAS and 82 for FMS.